NHS pension scheme under and over payments

 Next steps

-If you are affected, you will have received a letter informing you that you may have over or under paid contributions.
-The SPPA is currently analysing data provided by employers to ensure it is accurate and this work is expected to be completed by the end of March 2025.
-We will then assess whether individual members have over or underpaid contributions and once this is complete, we will write to you again later in 2025 with more information about amounts that you have either over or underpaid.
+If you are affected, you may have already received a letter from the SPPA informing you that you could have over or under paid contributions to your scheme The SPPA is currently analysing data provided by employers to ensure it is accurate.
+We will then assess whether individual members have over or underpaid contributions and once this is complete, we will write to you later in 2025 with more information about amounts that you have either over or underpaid.

 If the data shows you have underpaid pension contributions